Skip to content

 Testing SPIDER

 This guide explains how to validate your SPIDER installation using the test suite.
+For guidance on writing new tests, see Building tests.

 Prerequisites